 A. God is love and we should imitate our Father - I John 4:16

 B. But people pervert what love ought to be and use a claim of “love” as a cover for permitting sin

 II.
 Love as an excuse to do wrong

-A. You have heard the old line: The young man who says to his girl “If you really loved me, you would do it.”
+A. Perhaps you have heard the old line where a young man says to his girlfriend: “If you really loved me, you would do it.”

 1. It is an idea that sex is love.